Preparing for a recession

 Show up on time, do your job well, be a team player and establish a pattern of reliability.
 A great track record makes it more likely you'll stay employed when other workers have to be let go.

-3. Shake off debt while you can
+3. Reduce as much debt as you can

 If you're carrying a lot of credit card or other debt, the monthly payments will become much harder to deal with if you do lose your job.